elf4j/elf4j-provider/README.md

 ## User Story

-As logging service provider, I want to provide my service by directly implementing the ELF4J service interface, so that the ELF4J API user can opt to use my service as with any other logging service provider.
+As logging service provider of the ELF4J facade, I want to provide my service by directly implementing the ELF4J service interface, so that the ELF4J API user can opt to use my service as with any other logging service provider.

 ## Prerequisite